mdn/content/files/en-us/glossary/baseline/compatibility/index.md

 ## Extra considerations

-Baseline is a summary guide to browser support, to help you make decisions before committing to a feature.
+Baseline is a summary guide to browser support to help you make decisions before committing to use a feature in your projects.
-But it's not a substitute for testing your application for accessibility, usability, performance, and other considerations.
+Baseline is not a substitute for testing your application for accessibility, usability, performance, security, or other concerns.

 Baseline may not tell you whether a feature works with: